 If you want to learn more about this case study, you can check it out here.

-What payment gateways integrations does Gravity Forms support?
+What payment gateways integrations do Gravity Forms support?

 With Gravity Forms and the right payment gateway, you can create a simple WordPress payment form to process your own transactions online.
 Gravity Forms integrates with some of the most popular payment processors on the web and it supports their integration via its webhooks and API.